42-AI/bootcamp_machine-learning/day02/ex02/Interlude.md

-## To the multivariate universe and beyond!
+## To the Multivariate Universe and Beyond!

-Until now we used only very simple hypothesis: $h_{\theta}(x) = \theta_0 + \theta_1 x$.
+Until now we've used a very simple hypothesis: $h_{\theta}(x) = \theta_0 + \theta_1 x$
-From this very simple hypothesis we found a way to evaluate and improve our initial hypothesis.
+With this very simple hypothesis we found a way to evaluate and improve our predictions.

-But we are living a complex world, full of complex phenomenons.
+That's all very neat, but we live in a world full of complex phenomena, that a model using this hypothesis would fail miserably at predicting.
+If we take weather forecasting for example, how easy do you think it would be to predict tomorrow's temperature with just one variable (say, the current atmospheric pressure).
+A model based on just one variable is too simple to account for the complexity of this phenomenon.

+ Now what if, on top of the atmospheric pressure, we could take into account the current temperature, humidity, wind, sunlight, and any useful information we can get our hands on?

-How to build a model where more than one parameter (or even thousands of parameters) are involved?
+We'd need a model where more than one variable (and even thousands of variables) can be involved.
+That's what we call a **multivariate model**.
+And that's today's topic!
-Such cases are called **multivariate models**.
-We are going to study them today.

 ### Predict
 <img src="../../day00/assets/Predict.png" />

-#### The examples as a m * n matrix
+#### Representing the examples as an $m * n$ matrix
+First we need to reconsider how we represent the training examples.
+Now that we want to describe each training example with not just one, but many variables, we need more than a vector.
+We need a __matrix__!

-The first thing is to consider our training examples.
-If x was a vector of dimensions m * 1, it should now become a matrix of dimension m * n, where n is the number of parameters (sometimes called **features**) we want to use in our model.
+So instead of an $x$ vector of dimension $m * 1$, we now have a matrix of dimension $m * n$, where $n$ is the number of **features** that describe each training example.
+The notation for that matrix is a capital $X$.
 $$
 X = \begin{bmatrix}
 x_{1}^{(1)} & \dots & x_{n}^{(1)}\\